 Liquidated damages in real estate contracts are predetermined amounts that a party must pay to another for failing to perform under the contract terms concerning the sale or purchase of real estate.
 Placing value on a real estate contract is difficult, which is why liquidated damages are an effective solution.

 Liquidated damages will likely exist in a real estate contract because of the buyer or seller’s inability or unwillingness to execute the sale.
 Other material breaches related to a residential or commercial real estate sale that could give rise to liquidated damages include delays in closing on the deal that harm other business endeavors.
-Liquidate damages in a real estate contract may also provide an alternative to other remedies like specific performance (i.e., where a court forces the sale of the real estate through a quiet title action in Florida).
+Liquidate damages in a real estate contract may also provide an alternative to other remedies like specific performance (i.e., where a court forces the sale of the real estate through a quiet title action Florida ruling).

 Example of Liquidated Damages in Real Estate